Scarab Water One-eyed Cyclops

 Family?
 Perhaps not.
 But I loved these delightful creatures non-the-less.

 The small treatment system went in, connected up, and fired up.
-Tonto (aka Gary Brown) came through and visited the system, went away professionally insisting it would never work.
-Soon after that, Durban metro sent no less than three officials to inform John that he had an " illegal " system on his property, and it should be removed.
-Then Umgeni Water completed their evaluation (see here).
+Tonto (aka Gary Brown) came through and visited the system, went away professionally insisting it would never work - said all this stuff had been tried before.
+Soon after that, Durban metro sent no less than three officials to inform John that he had an "illegal" wastewater treatment plant on his property, and should be removed, without delay - failing which, he will be issued with a fine.
+Then Umgeni Water, who are the KZN water supply professionals, visited the installation, took a series of samples, and successfully completed their evaluation.

 I was checking the plant one weekend, when I noticed something strange in the final settlement tank.
 I had never seen this anywhere before - ever.
-Or since.
 This water had always been crystal clear, but today it was cloudy.
 Scooping out some of the water, I found what looked it like mosquito larvae, swimming around.
 But these were much smaller, like a dust - many thousands of them!!
 I took a 2 litre sample home, 'state captured' my son's microscope, and then chatted to Mrs Know-it-all (aka Google).
-She identified them as cyclops copepods, (read here) a harmless fresh water crustacean, commonly known as water fleas.
-A good omen.
-(These creatures are often used to test water quality)
+She identified them as cyclops copepods, a harmless one-eyed fresh water crustacean, commonly known as water fleas.

-As for Durban Metro - I told them my systems has fleas, and they never bothered me again.
+As for Durban Metro - I told them my systems have fleas, and they never bothered me again.

 John treated his water to the first Scarab system - Scarab eco friendly Package Treatment plants.